LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation: Methodology

-The purpose of these layers is to project the learned features of the pose class token \texttt{<POSE>} and the text class token \texttt{<CLS>} to the same feature space.
+\textbf{Text embedding and pose embedding pooling layers for late fusion. } The purpose of these layers is to project the learned features of the pose class token \texttt{<POSE>} and the text class token \texttt{<CLS>} to the same feature space.
 These layers consist of multiple MLPs (Multi-Layer Perceptrons).

 Instead of average pooling all pose features, we use the pose feature in the pose class token, as it represents a weighted summation of all pose features through attention.
 Since pose features include an additional joint dimension, we perform a learnable weighted summation over the joint dimension of the pose class token \texttt{<POSE>}.